 Standards that we are comparing against (ASTM D5127-07) states that the total weight of the particles must not exceed 1microgram/ liter (or 1 ppb, part per billion).
 To calculate the weight of all the particles we used the density of polyethene 1,3 g/ml times the size fraction and added it all up.
 The Xzero sample measured 1,35 microgram/ litre.
 The same procedure was made using available data for the current technologies, and the information was used to create graph number 2.

 Test by Swedish Environmental Research Institute in June 2014 with HPLC.
 The results for nanoparticles have later in the year been verified by tests done with equipment with even more stringent detection levels.

 Since this first test was made; several tests have been made in co-operation with The Royal Institute of Technology (KTH), ALS Global, Swedish Environmental Research Institute (SERI), Manta Instruments, Clarkson University, and Anton Paar.

 All tests have verified excellent results.
 The tests have been done with silver and gold nanoparticles to verify the technology and improve the practical implementation.

-A program is underway in 2017 for testing of other types of nanoparticles such as polystyrene sphere nanoparticles, silica nanoparticles and other nanoparticles that are of interest in the industry.
+A program is underway in 2017 for testing other types of nanoparticles such as polystyrene sphere nanoparticles, silica nanoparticles, and other nanoparticles that are of interest in the industry.
 Since the method is not selective in regard to material or charge, it is expected that all nanoparticles will be removed in the same efficient way.